ClamFS Project Page. Welcome!

 ClamFS Internals -- ClamFS consist of four parts

-ClamFS is spitted into four parts:
+ClamFS is split into four parts:

 • libfuse bindings -- used to communicate with FUSE (and with VFS through it),